aabecker/particleComputation/assembly/video attachments/ReadMe.txt

 ======DESCRIPTION============================================================

-Video attachment for “Parallel Self-Assembly under Uniform Control Inputs” by Sheryl Manzoor, Sam Sheckman, Jarrett Lonsford, Hoyeon Kim, Minjun Kim, and Aaron T. Becker.
+Video attachment for “Parallel Self-Assembly under Uniform Control Inputs” by Sheryl Manzoor, Sam Sheckman, Jarrett Lonsford, Hoyeon Kim, Min Jun Kim, and Aaron T. Becker.

-Video a simulated particle assembly factory that generates multiple copies of a polyomino.
+Video shows a simulated particle assembly factory that generates multiple copies of a polyomino.
 Next a macro-scale hardware demonstration using gravity as the global input shows assembly using magnetic attraction between particles.
 The final clip shows micro-scale assembly using magnetically controlled particles.

 =====PLAYER INFORMATION======================================================